Movatterモバイル変換

 Scientific career

-Nakamura graduated from theUniversity of Tokushima in 1977 with aB.Eng. degree inelectronic engineering, and obtained anM.Eng. degree in the same subject two years later, after which he joined theNichia Corporation, also based inTokushima.
+Nakamura graduated from theUniversity of Tokushima in 1977 with aB.Eng. in Electronic Engineering, and obtained anM.Eng. in the same subject in 1979, after which he joined theNichia Corporation, also based inTokushima.
 It was while working for Nichia that Nakamura invented the method for producing the first commercial high brightnessgallium nitride (GaN) LED whose brilliantblue light, when partially converted to yellow by a phosphor coating, is the key to white LED lighting, which went into production in 1993.

 Previously, J. I. Pankove and co-workers atRCA put in considerable effort but did not make a marketable GaN LED in the 1960s.
 The principal problem was the difficulty of making stronglyp-type GaN.[6]
 Nakamura drew on the work of another Japanese group led by ProfessorIsamu Akasaki, who published their method to make strongly p-type GaN by electron-beam irradiation of magnesium-doped GaN; however, this method was not suitable for mass production.
 Nakamura developed a thermal annealing method much more suitable for mass production.[7]
 In addition, he and his co-workers worked out the physics and pointed out the culprit was hydrogen, which passivated acceptors in GaN.[8]